 Exiting from Debt, Saving for Retirement or Saving for Bad Times

-It is said that people should have at least 6 month living expenses saved in case of bad times.
+It is said that people should have at least 6-month living expenses saved in case of bad times.
 It is already difficult to save, so when the money is tight due to the wages not keeping up with inflation it doesn’t help when people say, “Just save more.”
 Perhaps it is not surprising Britain is still a long way from becoming a nation of savers.
-Here are some ways you could save some money:
+If you’re wondering how to save money, here are a few of our money saving tips.

 Step 1.
 Budgeting